 2. Know Where You Stand

-Next comes the part where assets and wealth are divided.
+Next comes the part where your assets and wealth are divided.
 It’s important to do a little research to determine what the law says is rightfully yours.
 Not everything can be split 50/50.
 For example, if you earn less income than your spouse, you may be entitled to support payments to supplement your earnings.

 3. Learn What You Don’t Know